RobinHerbots/Inputmask/README.md

 #### isComplete

-With this call-in you can override the default implementation of the isComplete function.
+With this call-in (hook) you can override the default implementation of the isComplete function.
 Args => buffer, opts
 Return => true || false